swami84/NLP_Text-Classification/readme.md

 | bar         | 650           | 1.0863207153004095  |
 | indian      | 614           | 1.026155260299156   |

 To resolve this issue, we use a NLP based classification model on known restaurant types as labels and reviews as input.
+Reviews often contain information about the food items as well the cuisine information that can be useful to tag the restaurants with the correct cuisines.

 ###  Cleaning Restaurant Types:

 The restaurant types are combined for similar cuisines as seen below